Sunday Sounds

 Henrik Jensen – bass

-Iain Ballamy – tenor saxophone
+Iain Ballamy – saxophone

 Rebecca Nash – piano

-Iain Ballamy – tenor saxophone
+Iain Ballamy – saxophone

 Gareth Williams – piano